Skip to content

 3. Dental Services: An MCO that provides dental services is called a Dental Plan.

-To learn more about MCOs and how the Utah OIG conducts oversight of the managed care system, please contact us at: UtahOIG@utah.gov or mpi@utah.gov.
+To learn more about MCOs and how the Utah OIG conducts oversight of the managed care system, please contact us at: [email protected] or [email protected].

 * These MCO’s type were obtained from Medicaid’s Section I General Information Manual.
 Other federal and or state governments might further define what constitutes an MCO.
 For purposes of this news article we utilized the general definition of an MCO.